 New brain imaging technology in use at Sharp hospitals

-Sharp Chula Vista Medical Center, Sharp Grossmont Hospital and Sharp Memorial Hospital also use computed tomography perfusion (CTP) imaging, which shows the areas of the brain that are adequately supplied with blood.
+All Sharp HealthCare hospitals - Sharp Chula Vista Medical Center, Sharp Coronado Hospital, Sharp Grossmont Hospital, and Sharp Memorial Hospital - use computed tomography perfusion (CTP) imaging, which shows the areas of the brain that are adequately supplied with blood.
 CTP scans are analyzed by RAPID® brain imaging software, which almost instantly provides care providers with information about the type of stroke a person is having and assesses how much tissue can be saved.

-“The CTP scans are completed as an emergency diagnostic tool for patients presenting with stroke symptoms,” says Lindsey Lehman, FNP-MSN, stroke program manager at Sharp Chula Vista Medical Center.
-“CTP combined with RAPID software allows us to expand the treatment window for patients with disabling strokes that weren't previously considered for endovascular therapy.”
+"The CTP scans are used as an emergent diagnostic tool in assessing how much brain tissue can potentially be saved in patients with stroke symptoms," says Crystal Limonta, FNP-MSN, stroke program manager at Sharp Chula Vista Medical Center.
+"CTP combined with RAPID software allows immediate access to results and expands the treatment window for endovascular therapy in patients with disabling strokes who would have previously been ineligible for treatment."

 New opportunities for stroke treatment

-According to Lehman, CTP scans are completed on patients meeting the criteria outlined in the hospital’s clinical practice guidelines established by the American Heart Association and American Stroke Association.
+According to Limonta, CTP scans are completed on patients meeting the criteria outlined in the hospital's clinical practice guidelines established by the American Heart Association and American Stroke Association.

-“Across the Sharp system, this technology has helped to improve the lives of our stroke patients by decreasing the amount of disability caused by strokes and allowing patients to return home, rather than to care facilities, after their stroke,” she says.
+“Across the Sharp system, this technology has helped to improve the lives of our stroke patients by decreasing the amount of disability caused by strokes, and allowing them to return home more quickly, sometimes eliminating the need for a care facility entirely, after their stroke,” she says.

-Sharp Chula Vista Medical Center, Sharp Grossmont Hospital and Sharp Memorial Hospital have each earned the American Heart Association/American Stroke Association's Get With The Guidelines® Stroke Gold Plus Quality Achievement Award.
-Sharp Chula Vista, Sharp Memorial and Sharp Grossmont have been certified as Primary Stroke Centers and Sharp Coronado is an Acute Stroke Ready Hospital.
+Sharp Grossmont is certified as a Comprehensive Stroke Center; Sharp Chula Vista and Sharp Memorial are certified as Advanced Primary Stroke Centers; and Sharp Coronado is certified as an Acute Stroke Ready Hospital.
 All are certified by The Joint Commission, an independent, not-for-profit certification and accreditation organization.